RockFest 2017 was held at Totara Street in Tauranga on 28 October 2017

 The final act was Apollo SteamTrain, who were billed last as drummer Les Robinson needed to fly in from Brisbane for the show.
 Ian Clark returned to the stage having already performed with The Eternal Sea, and lays some bass riffs down to get the night set started.
 Vocalist and guitarist Brendan McCarthy honestly looked out of practice, not to say he didn’t perform competently, but he looked tired and exhausted; when you’re performing at midnight, I guess that’s par for the course, but his co-musicians Black and Robinson looked much more alert and energetic.
 A by-the-numbers set, that didn’t really excite anyone, but much of the crowd had already vacated the venue.
 Finishing their set on a cover, they went with The Ramones 1978 hit, I Wanna Be Sedated.
 Well played, but the entire set really was out of place.
 A pity they weren’t able to perform earlier in the night.
 BARRY DANCING FACTOR: 6.
 It started off as a 10, but slowly dwindled as the set went on.

-Apollo SteamTrain have toured extensively around the Shaky Isles from their base in Tauranga and have a deal in place with Songbroker which has seen their tracks synced on several high profile TV shows including Shortland Street and Filthy Rich.
+Brendan has a deal in place with Songbroker which has seen his tracks synced on several high profile TV shows including Shortland Street and Filthy Rich.